wengriff/wengriff/README.md

 - 🕹️ Avid gamer and tech enthusiast

 ## Professional Skills
-- 💻 Skilled iOS Developer and Shopify dev
+- 💻 iOS and Shopify
-- 🧠 Deeply interested in Artificial Intelligence and Machine Learning
+- 🧠 Interested in Artificial Intelligence and Machine Learning
 - 🍏 Proficient with Apple products and development tools
 - 🛠️ Building and optimizing Shopify stores and apps